-Over the years, there’s been a large rise in café culture in the last few years which has left many of the newer cafés looking for new ways of adding a creative interest to their store.
+Over the years, there’s been a large rise in café culture which has left many of the newer cafés looking for ways of adding a creative interest to their store.
 Café and bookstore hybrids, gourmet coffee with baristas that have an expertise over regional coffee beans, and even cat cafés have all been twists I’ve seen pop-up.

 When it comes down to it, people are going to cafés for a few key reasons though: to get a drink or snack, to meet and talk with their friends, or to get some work done outside of their office and house.
 The cherry-on-top may be what differentiates the stores, but the core concepts are relatively unchanged.
 This is very similar to choosing between component options for PCBs.

 The demand for a compact, high performance, and low-cost embedded RF transceiver solution has been on the rise with developments in robotics, AI, and IoT for many years.
-It remains that cost, board layout, and expertise are the key characteristics that influence the designer's preference on ceramic chip or PCB trace antenna types.
+It remains that cost, board layout, ddr3 layout guidelines, and expertise are the key characteristics that influence the 's preference on ceramic chip or PCB trace antenna types.

 PCB Antennas: Know Your Frequency Range